csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

 ## Process Details

 #### Q6: What are the roles & responsibilities on the team?

-Describe the different roles on the team and the responsibilities associated with each role.
- * Roles should reflect the structure of your team and be appropriate for your project.
-Not necessarily one role to one team member.

-List each team member and:
- * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
- * 3 technical strengths and weaknesses each (e.g. languages, frameworks, libraries, development methodologies, etc.)

-Although all team members are experienced with computer science, and will be free to contribute wherever their skills are needed, the roles here reflect which components they'll be in charge of and mainly focusing on.

 * **Saad: Project Manager and Team Lead**
   * *Responsibilities:*